Related Covered Product Categories

 Agencies may claim an exception to federal purchasing requirements through a written finding that no ENERGY STAR-qualified or FEMP-designated product is available to meet functional requirements, or that no such product is life cycle cost-effective for the specific application.
 Get additional information on federal product purchasing requirements.

-Find Federal Supply Sources
+Federal Supply Sources and Product Codes

-The federal supply sources for energy-efficient products are the General Services Administration (GSA) and the Defense Logistics Agency (DLA).
-GSA sells products through its Multiple Awards Schedules program and online shopping network, GSA Advantage!.
-DLA offers products through the Defense Supply Center Philadelphia and online through FedMall (formerly the U.S. Department of Defense eMALL).
-Products sold through DLA are codified with 13-digit National Stock Numbers (NSN) and, in some cases, a two-letter Environmental Attribute Code (ENAC).
-The ENAC identifies items that have positive environmental characteristics and meet standards set by an approved third party, such as FEMP.
+Products sold through DLA are codified with a 13-digit National Stock Number (NSN) and, in some cases, a two-letter Environmental Attribute Code (ENAC).
+The ENAC identifies items that have positive environmental characteristics and meet standards set by an approved third party, such as FEMP and ENERGY STAR.

-The United Nations Standard Products and Services Code (UNSPSC) is a worldwide classification system for e‑commerce.
+UNSPSC is a worldwide classification system for e-commerce.
 It contains more than 50,000 commodities, including many used in the federal sector, each with a unique eight-digit, four-level identification code.
-Manufacturers and vendors are beginning to adopt the UNSPSC classification convention, and electronic procurement systems are beginning to include UNSPSC tracking in their software packages.
+Manufacturers and vendors are beginning to adopt the UNSPSC classification convention and electronic procurement systems are beginning to include UNSPSC tracking in their software packages.
 UNSPSCs can help the federal acquisition community identify product categories covered by sustainable acquisition requirements, track purchases of products within those categories, and report on progress toward meeting sustainable acquisition goals.
-FEMP has developed a table of ENERGY STAR and FEMP-designated covered product categories and related UNSPSC codes.

 Air-Cooled Electric Chiller Schedules and Product Codes